LilBunBun12/Teeko/README.md

 # Teeko
-Created board game "Teeko" using Python \n
+Created board game "Teeko" using Python

 The instructions are built into the game